Mortgage Pre-Approval Checklist — Canada 2026

 - Use a mortgage broker to compare offers from multiple lenders — it's typically free to you

-- Pre-approval locks your rate for 90-120 days and shows sellers you're serious
+- Pre-approval can lock your rate for 60 to 130 days depending on the lender (per FCAC) and shows sellers you're serious

 - Check your credit score before applying and dispute any errors